Black Bond: Court case

 The three men were brought to trial in the Court of Session in November 1773 on charges of corrupt influence over the matter.
-All other councillors elected at Michelmas were also charged with the offence.
+All other councillors elected at Michaelmas were also charged with the offence.
 At court the three men admitted the existence of the agreement, but stated that they had never attempted to influence an election and that the agreement had ended earlier in 1773.
 The other defendants professed to have no knowledge of the bond.
 The prosecution called a writer and other witnesses from the town who testified to the existence of the illegal agreement.

 The court found that the election was "illegal, unwarrantable and contra bonos mores [against good morals]", and ruled that the results be voided.
 It was also shown that the election of magistrates had been compromised and this was also voided.
 The council was dissolved and the burgh was suspended from all corporate privileges including the right to elect a Member of Parliament; the burgh was administered directly by a government commission.
 The defendants appealed to the House of Lords, but they upheld the original verdict of the Court of Sessions.
 The agreement was popularly known as the "Black Bond".

 Following a petition by the inhabitants to the Crown, the burgh's privileges were restored under a new constitution in 1781 by the King (George III) in council.
 This allowed for the election of 21 councillors and magistrates at Michaelmas of that year by the burgesses and merchants of the town.
 The new constitution reduced the influence available to senior council members, with some directly elected officers and others chosen by a wider subset of the council.